-- A dedicated spotter/dogger must be present at all times to guide the operator and monitor the person working over water. - A floatation device is readily accessible for rescue purpose e.g. life ring and life floats.
+- The risk of falling into water and drowning is higher than the risk of being injured by hitting the water surface or submerged objects. - A dedicated spotter/dogger must be present at all times to guide the operator and monitor the person working over water. - A floatation device is readily accessible for rescue purpose e.g. life ring and life floats.